ndawe/pyAMI/docs/examples/commands.rst

 .. command-output:: ami dataset evtinfo mc11_7TeV.125367.PythiaWH125_tautauhh.merge.NTUP_TAUMEDIUM.e825_s1310_s1300_r2730_r2700_p787
    :shell:

-Sending an Arbitrary Command to the AMI server
+Sending an Arbitrary Command to the AMI Server
 ----------------------------------------------

 You might want to send a command directly to the server.
-For example a **Tag Collector** command.
+For example a *Tag Collector* command.
 Use ``ami cmd commandName arguments``.

 For example: